Established Conservation Easements

 The state of Wisconsin has recognized that individual communities do an excellent job of identifying places worthy of protection.
 Additionally, the state has facilitated private land stewardship by legislation that helps landowners maintain the right to enjoy what is special about their property while decreasing their tax burden and allowing them to realize some financial gain from their good stewardship.

 The Green Lake Conservancy has fashioned a variety of agreements for easements, ownership and public access for these properties based on the landowners’ needs and desires.
-Some have gone into pure land conservation easements, with the property owners maintaining hunting rights.
-Other properties are owned outright by the Conservancy and provide public access for skiing, fishing and hiking.
+Some have gone into pure land conservation easements, with the property owners maintaining hunting rights or agriculture privileges, while protecting those private properties from future development.
+Another site, Tichora Conservancy, was protected with a conservation easement – even though it remains open to the public for hiking and recreation.

 Folsom Farms is a working agriculture operation that is situated along Silver Creek.
 In addition to the farming operations, the nearly 550+ acre property contains extensive forest, diverse wetlands, and several springs – not to mention the extensive shoreline along Green Lake’s largest tributary.
 The landowner felt it was important to establish a Conservation Easement to protect this beautiful property from possible future development.